diegopacheco/cursor-agent-gpt5-poc/README.md

  * IT works
  * IT has reasonable speed
  * IMHO much better the cursor on vscode
+ * COST nothing since I used the cursor free

 CONS
 * It run out of GPT-5 tokens in less than 1h